 * Short Art or Research Papers (4 pages) with Oral Presentation

-* Extended Abstracts (2 pages) with Demonstration or Poster PresentationRound Tables and Square Panels
+* Extended Abstracts (2 pages) with Demonstration or Poster Presentation

+* Round Tables and Square Panels

+* Institutional Presentations

 ISEA2015 submissions in the Long paper, Short paper, and Extended abstract categories need to be the full length version of the paper (not only the abstract).
 The Proceedings are an important outcome for ISEA, which is the main trace of the symposium and contribution to the larger academic and artistic community at large.
 Each submission will be thoroughly reviewed by members from our International Program Committee.
-Accepted submission will be published in the ISEA2015 Proceedings (with an ISBN/ISSN).
+Accepted submissions will be published in the ISEA2015 Proceedings (with an ISBN/ISSN).
 These proceedings will be available online, at no cost, prior to the symposium.

 For more details on how to contribute in any of the above categories, see our call for papers and panels here:http://isea2015.org/call-for-proposals/papers-posters-and-panels/